If you tent camp often enough, inevitably there will come a time when you have to set up your tent in the rain.

 If you don’t have a tarp, then you can opt for a rain fly or vestibule.
 Having somebody to help you with the paracord will be ideal if the guy lines are too short.
 Otherwise, make sure to get plenty of practice before you go camping solo.

 Ideally, you also want to have a heavy-duty tarp or another underlayment underneath your tent.
 This is called a tent footprint.
 Make sure that no part of the footprint extends from underneath the tent.
 If any portion is sticking out, rain may gather on it and roll underneath your tent.
+If you’re new to tent footprints, be sure to read our guide on how to use a tent footprint the right way!

 Get A Single-Wall Tent